sts10/project-info/hush-line/whitepaper.md

 Before recommending Hush Line be adopted for use cases from journalism, education, and business, we wanted to have independent audits of key areas of the application.
 All of the work below was sponsored by Open Tech Fund through their Secure Usability and Accessibility and Red Team labs [^43][^44][^45].

 ### 6.1.
 Accessibility
-In Q3-2023, A11y Lab conducted an accessibility audit of Hush Line's website and web application according to the international standard Web Content Accessibility Guidelines 2.1 (WCAG 2.1) which is divided into four principles (Perceivable, Operable, Understandable and Robust), thirteen guidelines that contains requirements (success criteria) and three levels of conformance A, AA and AAA [^46][^47].
+In Q3-2023, A11y Lab conducted an accessibility audit of Hush Line's website and web application according to the international standard Web Content Accessibility Guidelines 2.1 (WCAG 2.1), which is divided into four principles (Perceivable, Operable, Understandable, and Robust), thirteen guidelines that contain requirements (success criteria) and three levels of conformance A, AA and AAA [^46][^47].
 The findings included:

 - target size,
 - bypass blocks,